Employer of Record

 Payroll Cycle

 The payroll cycle in Bangladesh can be structured on a daily, weekly, bi-weekly, or monthly basis, depending on the employer and the specific sector.
-According to the Employee Rights and Labor Law in Bangladesh, employees must receive their salaries within seven days following the end of the last working period.
+According to Bangladesh labour law, employees must generally receive their wages within seven working days following the end of the wage period.

 Personal Income Tax in Bangladesh

 In Bangladesh, personal income tax is structured around fixed income slabs that determine tax liabilities for individuals based on their total income.
-The tax rates for the Assessment Years (AY) 2024-25 and 2025-26 are as follows:
+The tax rates currently reflected in the National Board of Revenue’s 2025-2026 Income Tax Paripatra for individual taxpayers are as follows:

 For Male Taxpayers